What Is a Subcontractor?

 Learn more: How to Become a General Contractor

-A subcontractor and contractor wearing blue protective helmets discussing site plans
+A subcontractor and contractor wearing blue protective helmets are discussing site plans

 Image source: Shutterstock